 It is likely that most of us have fallen subject to, or witnessed, road rage at some point.
-Aggressive behaviour behind the wheel can cause either yourself or other drivers to make irrational decisions that could have dire consequences.
+Aggressive behaviour behind the wheel can cause either yourself or other drivers to make irrational decisions that could have dire consequences which is why we have created some stress management tips for driving.
 With around 800 lives being lost on Britain’s road every year, it is time for angry drivers to sit up and listen to our stress-free driving tips so everyone can remain safe on the roads.

 Planning out your route so you have clear instructions to follow can help reduce a lot of stress when you’re in the moment and aren’t sure where you’re going.
 If you have a Sat Nav, then you can follow its instructions, but if you don’t have one then make sure you plan out your route the traditional way with a map and a pen!
 It’s also a good idea to check the travel news before you leave, as this could help you avoid any traffic jams or road closures.

 Be clear in your communication towards other drivers.
 Make sure you always use your indicators so other road users know the move you intend to make.
 Also use your lights when necessary and try not to drive in other vehicles’ blind spots.
 It’s also polite to make friendly eye contact with other drivers as this can help when trying to gauge a situation i.e if are they going to let you pull out in front of them at a slow-moving junction.

 For those of you who have been driving for a while, it’s worth brushing up on your highway code again to refresh yourself.
 This way, you can spot situations and receive the warnings in good time, rather than getting worked up and angry in a situation you were not prepared for.